synthphonic/raspbi-agent-learning/README.md

 ## ~~ Python Stuff goes down here

 ## Resources for API Server Python
- 1. Tutorial for Step by steps on developing API Server Python: [Click here](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask)
+ 1. Tutorial for Step by steps on developing API Server Python (Flask): [Click here](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask)
+ 2. Tutorial to add connection to SQL Server with Flask App Python:  [Click here](https://datatofish.com/how-to-connect-python-to-sql-server-using-pyodbc/)

 ## Resources for File Transfer to Raspberry Pi
  Tutorial for Step by steps on transfering files to raspberry pi: